selnckli/CalcApp/README.md

 # CalcApp Calculator

-Hello everyone!
-So CalcApp is an Android application that mimics the look and feel of the iPhone calculator.
-It features a beautifully designed user interface built with XML and implements basic arithmetic operations using Java.
+CalcApp is an Android application that mimics the look and feel of the iPhone calculator.
+It features a nice UI built with XML and implements basic arithmetic operations using Java.

 ---

 ## Features

 - **iOS-Inspired UI:**
-  - Clean, modern design with a black background.
+  - Clean design with a black background.
   - Rounded buttons with custom colors:
     - **Light gray** for functions (AC, +/-, %).
     - **Dark gray** for numbers.